select2/select2/pages/06.data-sources/02.ajax/docs.md

 });
 ```

 >>> Select2 expects results from the remote endpoint to be filtered on the **server side**.
+See [this comment](https://github.com/select2/select2/issues/2321#issuecomment-42749687) for an explanation of why this implementation choice was made.
 If server-side filtering is not possible, you may be interested in using Select2's [support for data arrays](/data-sources/arrays) instead.

 ## Default (pre-selected) values